openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ```sh
 mo --input_model INPUT_MODEL
 ```

+If out-of-the-box conversion (only the `--input_model` parameter is specified) is not succeed, try to use parameters for overriding input shapes and cutting the model, mentioned below.

 To override original input shapes for model conversion, Model Optimizer provides two parameters: `--input` and `--input_shape`.
 For more information about these parameters, refer to [Setting Input Shapes](prepare_model/convert_model/Converting_Model.md).